 Q 14: What is actuarial value?

 Actuarial value is how much of a standard population’s medical spending the health insurance plans in each metal level would cover.
 Percentages (60% for bronze, 70% for silver, 80% for gold, and 90% for platinum) represent the approximate actuarial value of plans at each level.
 A higher percentage means the plan covers more of a standard population’s costs (and the population pays less out of pocket).
 A lower percentage means the plan covers less (and the people who have the plan pay more out of pocket).
 The actuarial value calculation focuses on cost-sharing charges so that a bronze plan would have higher enrollee cost-sharing amounts compared to a gold plan.
 There also may be differences in how benefits are covered, such as differences in the prescription drugs that are covered or how many physical therapy visits the plan covers.
 The law requires all metal level plans and catastrophic plans to cover the essential health benefits (EHB).
+(See Q. 16)

 Actuarial value is calculated for a standard population and does not mean that the plan will pay that percentage of any given person’s actual costs.
 For instance, a silver tier plan will pay more than 70% of covered medical expenses for some people and less than 70% for other people.